Central Coast German Shepherds CCGS

 The husband sees his friend and says "Hey Man, how ya doin'?
 It has been awhile."

-Now, to translate this to Shepherds -- The male Shepherd is generally lower keyed.
+Now, to translate this to German Shepherds -- The male German Shepherd is generally lower keyed.
 They greet you with a quick hi.....then they go off to check out their property.
 They love attention, they come for petting and will continue to sit with you but when you say "That is enough", they generally will go find something to entertain themselves.
 When you come in and sit down to watch TV, they come to get petted and then generally will go and sit down on their bed.

-The female Shepherd will greet you with more excitement and enthusiasm and when you say "That's enough", instead of going over and laying down on their bed, they want to get up on the couch with you.
+The female German Shepherd will greet you with more excitement and enthusiasm and when you say "That's enough", instead of going over and laying down on their bed, they want to get up on the couch with you.
 They are more touchy-feely.
 They are like a wife when you are trying to watch a championship football game.
 "I missed you a whole bunch!
 Let's talk!".
 They love lots of attention and love.
 Females often show jealousy toward people and other animals (also referred to as resource guarding).
 It is for this reason many rescues will not adopt out a female to a home that already has a female dog in it.

 Now, keep in mind though I think there are some general differences, it really comes down to individual personality and temperament AND how that temperament is developed in the new home environment.
 We spend a great deal of time with our puppies so that we know what kind of home and family they would best be suited for.
 It really comes down to your lifestyle, ability to train and provide a structured environment.
 You MUST set boundaries with Male or Female!